(LEAD) N. Korea fires unspecified ballistic missile toward East Sea: S. Korean military | Yonhap News Agency

 (LEAD) N. Korea fires unspecified ballistic missile toward East Sea: S. Korean military

 SEOUL, Nov.
-2 (Yonhap) -- North Korea fired an unspecified ballistic missile toward the East Sea on Wednesday, the South Korean military said, as its large-scale combined air drills with the United States are under way.
+3 (Yonhap) -- North Korea fired an unspecified ballistic missile toward the East Sea on Thursday, the South Korean military said.

-The missile headed toward the South Korean island of Ulleungdo before falling into high seas in the East Sea, prompting its authorities to issue an air raid alert, according to a defense official here.
+The Joint Chiefs of Staff (JCS) announced the launch without providing details immediately.

-Announcing the North's latest provocation, the Joint Chiefs of Staff did not provide other details immediately.
+An informed source said the North appears to have fired what is presumed to be an intermediate- or long-range missile, with its presumed propellant and warhead apparently having been separated.

 (END)